fpmats/htzg_ml/README.md

 python htzg_show_ert_results.py
 ```

+# Using our Model for Inference

+If you want to run your own materials with our model, an example is shown in the ```ml_inference_example.ipynb``` notebook.
+Our models use the ```Scikit-Learn``` library, which you can find full documentation for [here](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.ExtraTreesRegressor.html#sklearn.ensemble.ExtraTreesRegressor.predict).

 # References

 1: Geurts, Pierre, Damien Ernst, and Louis Wehenkel.
 "Extremely randomized trees."
 Machine learning 63 (2006): 3-42.